rubyworks/library/README.md

 ### RubyGems Installation

-We strongly recommend installing Roller manually b/c Roller is a peer to RubyGems.
-However, the last we tested it, Roller could be install via Gems as a means of trying it out --though you won't get the full benefits of the system.
+We strongly recommend installing Library manually b/c Library is a peer to RubyGems.
+However, it has been tested and Library can be installed via RubyGems.

     $ gem install library

-If you like Roller, then later you can uninstall the gem and do a proper manual install.
+If you like Library, then later you can uninstall the gem and do a manual install via setup.rb.

 ### Manual Installation